-Battery Type Parameter Description BC2000 A VRLA B NiCad C LMP Lo Temp Thermal Slope If battery temperature is below the start temperature, the controller will linearly increase the plant voltage by this slope 50.0 n/a n/a Lo Temp Thermal Comp Stop Voltage The maximum voltage to which the controller will raise plant voltage for thermal compensation 54.5 n/a n/a Thermal Sense Selects temperature sensing device to use for battery temperature compensation; Internal sensor or External temp probes External Internal Internal Thermal Runaway Clamp Temperature The temperature at which the controller will reduce the Float Voltage to Runaway Clamp Voltage 55.0 n/a n/a Thermal Runaway Clamp Voltage The Float Voltage to which the controller will reduce for temperatures above Runaway Clamp Voltage 50.0 n/a n/a Communication Alarm A minor alarm is set if any rectifier either stops communicating or is removed from the shelf.
-User action is required to clear the alarm Disabled Disabled Disabled Current Share Alarm A minor alarm is set if the output current of any rectifier exceeds current sharing tolerances Enabled Enabled Enabled Redundancy Alarm A minor alarm is set if the number of installed rectifiers will not support N+1 redundancy required by the load Disabled Disabled Disabled Controller Fail Float Voltage Reduction Rectifier float voltage will revert to a user defined voltage in the event of a controller failure or removal.
-If disabled, rectifiers will stay at last voltage setting Disabled Disabled Disabled Controller Fail Fallback Voltage The voltage to which the rectifiers will revert in the event of a controller failure 52 52 52 Battery Discharge Test Enable Enables the battery discharge test function Disabled Disabled Disabled Battery Discharge Test Duration The length of time in minutes the battery discharge test is scheduled to run 30 30 30 Battery Discharge Test Alarm Threshold If the battery terminal voltage falls below this value at any time during the discharge test, a battery alarm is set 52 52 52 Battery Discharge Abort Threshold If the battery terminal voltage falls below this value at any time during the discharge test, the discharge test is aborted and an alarm is set LVD 1 Open +1V LVD 1 Open +1V LVD 1 Open +1V T Comp Masking Enabled during Battery Discharge Test Select whether temperature compensation is disabled or remains enabled during battery discharge testing Disabled Disabled Disabled Battery Equalize Enable Enables the battery equalize function Disabled Disabled Disabled Battery Equalize Voltage The value of the float voltage during the battery equalize interval 56.5 56.5 56.5 Battery Equalize Duration The amount of time in hours of the battery equalize interval 12 12 12 High Temperature Alarm Threshold (user access thru web only) Threshold (user access thermal sensing device (internal or external) will 98 98 High Temperature Alarm Release The temperature (deg C) below which the High Temperature Alarm clears.
+BC500 Battery Type Parameter Description BC2000 A VRLA B NiCad C LMP Thermal Sense Selects temperature sensing device to use for battery temperature compensation; Internal sensor or External temp probes External Internal Internal Thermal Runaway Clamp Temperature The temperature at which the controller will reduce the Float Voltage to Runaway Clamp Voltage 55.0 n/a n/a Thermal Runaway Clamp Voltage The Float Voltage to which the controller will reduce for temperatures above Runaway Clamp Voltage 50.0 n/a n/a Communication Alarm A minor alarm is set if any rectifier stops communicating or is removed.
+User action is required to clear the alarm Disabled Disabled Disabled Current Share Alarm A minor alarm is set if the output current of any rectifier exceeds current sharing tolerances Enabled Enabled Enabled Redundancy Alarm A minor alarm is set if the number of installed rectifiers will not support N+1 redundancy required by the load Disabled Disabled Disabled Controller Fail Float Voltage Reduction Rectifier float voltage will revert to a user defined voltage in the event of a control- ler failure or removal.
+If disabled, rectifiers will stay at last voltage setting Disabled Disabled Disabled Controller Fail Fallback Voltage The voltage to which the rectifiers will revert in the event of a controller failure 52 52 52 Battery Discharge Test Enable Enables the battery discharge test function Disabled Disabled Disabled Battery Discharge Test Duration The length of time in minutes the battery discharge test is scheduled to run 30 30 30 Battery Discharge Test Alarm Threshold If the battery terminal voltage falls below this value at any time during the discharge test, a battery alarm is set 52 52 52 Battery Discharge Abort Threshold If the battery terminal voltage falls below this value at any time during the discharge test, the discharge test is aborted and an alarm is set LVD 1 Open +1V LVD 1 Open +1V LVD 1 Open +1V T Comp Masking Enabled during Batt Discharge Test Select whether temperature compensation is disabled or remains enabled during battery discharge testing Disabled Disabled Disabled Battery Equalize Enable Enables the battery equalize function Disabled Disabled Disabled Battery Equalize Voltage The value of the float voltage during the battery equalize interval 56.5 56.5 56.5 Battery Equalize Duration The amount of time in hours of the battery equalize interval 12 12 12 High Temperature Alarm Threshold (user access thru web only) The temperature (deg C) at which any connected thermal sensing device (internal or external) will issue an alarm.
+Alarm will clear when temperature drops to less than 2 deg C below threshold.
+98 98 98 High Temperature Alarm Release The temperature (deg C) below which the High Temperature Alarm clears.
 93 93 93